Daniil-Tiunchyk/Hackathon-Forward-Web3/README.md

 To review our smart contract implementation for Checkpoint #2, please follow the link to our Google Docs: [Checkpoint #2 Link](https://docs.google.com/document/d/1k1I9rhdx6CZPfhvV3q4XKDxBevuCcuUQPZgQrRuPsxQ/edit?usp=sharing)

+For Checkpoint #3, we have completed the interface design for our DApp and admin panel.
+You can view the interface designs on Figma using the following link: [Figma Interface Designs](https://www.figma.com/file/pbrWBZI1gKgpiW2PqZuBR9/Forward?type=design&node-id=0%3A1&mode=design&t=12wWxOQ37jbG99UX-1)

 Thank you for your interest in our project!
 We look forward to further collaboration and the opportunity to present you with a complete crowdfunding platform.
 If you have any questions or suggestions, feel free to reach out to us.

 Telegram: Contact @fcad_daniil